 My son was struggling in math.
 We had been homeschooling for one whole year, and I could already see that he hated math.
 The curriculum we had been using was mostly workbook based and there were a lot of problems for each lesson.
 My son, who has dysgraphia, already hated picking up a pencil, and the added stress of an entire page of problems was more than he could bear.
 Tears flowed more and more often the further we got into the year.
 I tried marking out all the odd or even problems, but it didn’t help.
 He hated it, and he had prematurely decided that he was not good at math.

 I knew I had to change something, but everything that I found seemed to be more of the same—more workbooks, more endless pages of problems.
 I knew that would never work.
+What would be the best homeschool math curriculum for him?

 Then, I stumbled on a curriculum called Right Start Math.
 It was very light on pencil work but heavy on mental math and hands-on activities.
 I thought it just might work.